 A chargeback reporting system can help merchants provide exceptional customer service, by allowing them to identify and address customer complaints proactively.
 By responding promptly and professionally to customer inquiries and complaints, merchants can reduce the likelihood of disputes and improve customer satisfaction.

-Merchants can also use chargeback reports to identify areas where customer service can be improved, such as shipping and delivery issues, and take steps to address these concerns, improving the overall customer experience.
+Merchants can also use reports to identify areas where customer service can be improved, such as shipping and delivery issues, and take steps to address these concerns, improving the overall customer experience.

 3. Increased Revenue